Explore the city through Fitzgerald's eyes.

 Conference activities are scheduled to include an opening reception at Saint Paul’s historic Central Library, a closing banquet at the beautiful Hotel 340 ballroom, and a tour of Fitzgerald sites in the Cathedral Hill neighborhood, as well as over 70 scholarly presentations.
 Plenary sessions will feature a panel by nationally-acclaimed Minnesota mystery writers William Kent Krueger, Ellen Hart and David Housewright; award-winning Hmong-American author Kao Kalia Yang; Greg Barnhisel on book history and Fitzgerald; and eminent Fitzgerald scholars Scott Donaldson and Anne Margaret Daniel.

 Special “FitzFest” add-on activities are slated to include a pool party at the University Club with reggae band Irie Sol; a Gatsby night at the Saint Paul Saints baseball stadium; a tour of White Bear Lake, including a Fitzgerald flotilla; and 20s era jazz at the Vieux Carré club.
-Bus tours will venture out to Duluth/Lake Superior, Frontenac and the Mississippi River; cultural highlights of Minneapolis; and the Sinclair Lewis birthplace in Sauk Centre.
+Bus tours will venture out to Duluth/Lake Superior; cultural highlights of Minneapolis; and the Sinclair Lewis birthplace in Sauk Centre.
 Finally, five exhibits will feature rarely seen Fitzgerald photos; Minnesota artists and authors from the Fitzgerald era, Minnesota and WWI; White Bear Lake artists of the 1920s; and a contemporary photography exhibit of Fitzgerald homes and haunts in Minnesota.

 Questions about the Conference or Related?
 Contact us.